Québec solidaire: Electoral activity

 On 22 November 2018, Québec solidaire, along with Parti Québécois, were granted official party status in the legislature.
 On 20 March 2019, the QS was officially recognized as the second opposition party, behind the Liberals and ahead of the Parti Québécois, after a PQ MNA left the party.

 On 16 May 2021, Massé announced she would hand the parliamentary leadership role to Nadeau-Dubois, and that he would be the party's candidate for premier in the upcoming 2022 election.
 However, Massé said she would remain co-spokesperson.

 The 2022 general election saw mixed results for Québec Solidaire.
 The party finished second in terms of overall votes for the first time in its history, winning 15.4% of the vote, and won eleven seats, its most ever.
 However, the party did not form official opposition, as the Liberal Party won 21 seats on 14.4% of the vote, and the 15.4% of the vote the party won was slightly lower than the 16% of the vote the party won in 2018.
 The party also lost a seat it was holding for the first time in its history, losing Rouyn-Noranda–Témiscamingue to the governing CAQ.
 Furthermore, as with the previous election, the party once again failed to meet the threshold in terms of number of seats or popular vote percentage required for official party status (unlike the previous election, the CAQ has refused to make an exception).
 This left all members of Québec Solidaire, along with the Parti Quebecois, to sit as independents.

 On 13 March 2023, Québec Solidaire won a 12th seat in the Saint-Henri-Sainte-Anne by-election, vacated by former Liberal leader Dominique Anglade.
 This marked the highest number of seats the party has ever held, and enough for it to be entitled to official party status, having previously been granted the status on discretion.

 On 26 November 2023, Émilise Lessard-Therrien was elected co-spokesperson of Québec Solidaire at the party congress in Gatineau, defeating Ruba Ghazal and Christine Labrie.
 She obtained 50.3% of the votes in the second round, against 49.7% for Ghazal.
 The party congress also elected Roxane Milot as President, obtaining the support of 98.4% of party members on an uncontested ballot.
 On 29 April 2024, Lessard-Therrien resigned as co-spokesperson, citing exhaustion.
 In November 2024, Ghazal became the female co-spokesperson of the party after an uncontested election.
-On 20 March 2025, days after the 2025 Terrebonne provincial by-election, Nadeau-Dubois resigned as male co-spokesperson and announced that he will not seek re-election in the next general election.
+On 20 March 2025, days after the 2025 Terrebonne provincial by-election, Nadeau-Dubois resigned as male co-spokesperson and announced that he would not seek re-election in the next general election.
+Sol Zanetti was elected to succeed him in November 2025.